 Call for Abstracts

-All presenters are required to be paid registrants of the conference and be able to attend the conference in Clearwater, Florida.
+All presenters are required to be paid registrants of the conference.

 Continuing Education credits will be available from the Pennsylvania Nurses Association and the Pennsylvania chapter of the National Association of Social Workers.